purarue/poly-project-euler/README.md

 Run `make` in any directory to run.

-Purpose for this is dependent on the language/problem.
-If its a language I'm familiar with, I'll implement it on my own, and try and look up related math to optimize.
-If its one I'm not, I'll try and learn the basics and implement something.
-If solutions for euler exist in that language, I'll may reference them to get a better understanding of the language.

----

 - [Problem \#1](https://projecteuler.net/problem=1): [`prolog`](./001-prolog/) (SWI-Prolog version 8.0.3)
 - [Problem \#2](https://projecteuler.net/problem=2): [`haskell`](./002-haskell/) (ghc v8.6.5)
 - [Problem \#3](https://projecteuler.net/problem=3): [`python3`](./003-python3/) (python 3.8.0)